STIXProject/java-stix/README.md

 again to update the schemas themselves, and then recreate the JAXB document model.

-## Create the JAXB2 Document Model aka JAXB Bindings
+## Create the JAXB2 Document Model

 Change directories into the project and enter on the command-line: